Wikipedia and the COVID-19 pandemic: Indian languages

 Wikipedia had COVID-19 information in several Indian languages by 27 March 2020, including Bangla, Bhojpuri, Hindi, Kannada, Malayalam, Odia, Tamil, Telugu, and Urdu.
 SWASTHA (acronym for Special Wikipedia Awareness Scheme for the Healthcare Affiliates), a division of WikiProject Medicine, is working with Johns Hopkins University, India's Ministry of Health and Family Welfare and National Health Authority, and the World Health Organization to improve coverage.

 Urdu Wikipedia's entry for COVID-19 was viewed more than 12,000 times by 23 April 2020.
 The Odia Wikipedia's average monthly readership rose from about 800,000 before 2021 to two million afterwards.
 A representative from the Wikimedia Odia division said that the over 1,900 medical articles made the Odia Wikipedia "the most comprehensive source of medical content in Odia on the internet".
 Development of Wikipedia's coverage on COVID-19 led to public consideration among Indian people of Wikipedia's coverage of other topics.

 Italian Wikipedia

 A study found that during the COVID-19 pandemic users in Italy had increased readership on topics related to dieting.
+Another study found that the number of editors from Italy increased by 80 per cent following the start of lockdown measures in the country.